macs3-project/MACS/README.md

 12) Multiple updates regarding dependencies, anaconda built, CI/CD process.

-13) Cython 3 is supported yet.
+13) Cython 3 is supported.

+14) Documentations for each subcommand can be found under /docs

 *Other*